Note: This is an archived Handbook entry from 2016.

 Duration: 1.5 years full-time / 3 years part-time

-Please note: elective subject that are available are postgraduate and honours subjects only selected in consultation with the supervisor.
+Please note: elective subject that are available are graduate and honours subjects only selected in consultation with the supervisor.

 |Subject Options:|| |